withObsrvr/Flow/README.md

 ### GraphQL API

 The GraphQL API service provides a query interface to access data processed by Flow pipelines.

+## Plugin Support

+Flow supports two types of plugins:

+1. **Native Go Plugins** (.so files): Traditional Go plugins compiled as shared libraries.
+2. **WebAssembly (WASM) Plugins** (.wasm files): Portable plugins that run in a sandboxed environment with improved security and cross-platform compatibility.

+See [Plugin Support Documentation](docs/plugin_support.md) for details on creating and using both types of plugins.

 ## Running Locally